Sherman business establishments in 1884

 Dr. E. F. Mulkey was called to Tom Bean today to conduct the funeral

 of Lite Biggerstaff.
-Mr Biggerstaff is a pioneer of that section of
+Mr Biggerstaff is a pioneer of that section

 the county, having lived there for many years.
-He will be buried in
+He will be

 Rose Hill this afternoon.